mietek/haskell-on-heroku/README.md

 Push the code to Heroku in order to deploy your app:

 ```
-$ git push -q heroku master
+$ git push heroku master
 ```

 ### Documentation

-- Start with the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to learn how to develop a simple Haskell web app and deploy it to Heroku.
+- **Start with the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to learn how to develop a simple Haskell web app and deploy it to Heroku.**

 - Read the [Halcyon tutorial](https://halcyon.sh/tutorial/) to learn more about developing Haskell apps using Halcyon.